mrvautin/react-shoppingcart/README.md

 Returns whatever `metadata` is currently set on the cart.

-## totalItems
+## totalNumberItems

-Returns the total items in the cart.
+Returns the total number of items in the cart.
 This adds the quantity of all items in the cart to give a total number of items being purchased.

 ## totalUniqueItems

 Returns the total unique items in the cart.
 This ignores the quantity and simply counts all unique products in the cart.

-## cartTotal
+## totalShippingAmount

-Returns the total value in the cart.
-This calculates the total price by adding all items (considering their quantity) to come to a grand total.
-The value is in whole number.
-Eg: `1000` is `$10.00`.
+This value is `0` by default.
+If shipping is added, the total shipping is caluculated and stored in this value.

-## cartDiscountTotal
+## totalDiscountAmount

 This value is `0` by default.
 If a discount is added, the total discount is caluculated and stored in this value.
 Eg: If the discount is a percent, this value will store the total discounted `$` based on the set `%`.